 The ability to review almost any brand online has changed how consumers shop.
 With access to the unfiltered opinions and experiences of real customers, prospective buyers are more empowered than ever in their purchasing decisions.

-When reviews are so influential in a customer’s decision, companies can be concerned by this loss of control.
-Traditional digital advertising allowed companies to promote certain aspects of their brands in hopes of attracting a buyer; now, companies have less control over what aspects are highlighted when customers are in charge of the promotion.
+When reviews are so influential in a customer’s decision, companies might be concerned by this loss of control.
+Traditional digital advertising allows companies to promote certain aspects of their brands in hopes of attracting a buyer; now, companies have less control over what aspects are highlighted when customers are in charge of the promotion.